How do I convert an alignment of coding sequences to a protein alignment?

 Click Alignments → Convert Selection to a Protein Alignment.

-Click OK to create an alignment.
+Click OK to create the new protein alignment.

 To realign the protein alignment using an alternative algorithm see Repeat an Alignment with an Alternative Algorithm, New Parameters or Changed Input.